BIOGRAPHIES

 During the 1980's he worked as a radio producer for National Public Radio stations, and was among the first designers of programs combining classical, jazz, world, and new music, and interspersed with cultural and public affairs interviews.

-Marc Zammit at the Théâtre Molière in Paris, and with Alain Kremski and Michael Lonsdale at the Cluny Museum (Paris Festival of Sacred Art).
+He then lived in Paris, where he turned more and more to music and theater, working as musician, writer, composer, and actor.
+Besides his extensive work with Catherine Braslavsky, he has collaborated with Marc Zammit at the Théâtre Molière in Paris, and with Alain Kremski and Michael Lonsdale at the Cluny Museum (Paris Festival of Sacred Art).
 He has composed music for a number of theater pieces by authors such as Samuel Beckett, T.S.
 Eliot, Jean Giono, and Roland Dubillard.
 He has also composed and recorded music for French television and documentary films.
 A writer and storyteller, he wrote texts for theatrical performance pieces with music.
 He has published a number of short stories, poetry, book reviews, and magazine articles.

-Henry Corbin, Jacques Attali, Régis Debray, Jean-Yves Leloup, Pierre Rabhi, and books on Thich Nhat Hanh and the Dalai Lama.
+In his work as literary translator, he has translated books by authors such as Henry Corbin, Jacques Attali, Régis Debray, Jean-Yves Leloup, Pierre Rabhi, and books on Thich Nhat Hanh and the Dalai Lama.

 He was also active in research and teaching in the field of meditation, in relation to musical and rhythmic exercises, inspired by dervish practices.
-This has led to a type of musical body-work, which he called
+This has led to a type of musical body-work, which he called Holorhythm.
+Besides his work with Catherine in performances and workshops, he also animated meditation groups.